Subscribe to updates

 Health & Adults Sub-Group Discussion

-A verbal update on the Health & Adults Sub-Group was provided.
-Progress on the adult and health pathway has been challenging, with no local authorities or Integrated Care Boards (ICBs) able to share a current pathway at the time of the meeting.
-The Adult Social Care team is identifying community-led support opportunities for the mental health of care-experienced young people, with over 200 types of groups and clubs identified through the Community Catalyst Project.
-The new care leavers' app will be instrumental in developing this approach further.
-The CLA Designated Health Professional is also working with young ambassadors to explore the inclusion of health summaries for care-experienced young people in the NHS app.
+A verbal update on the Health & Adults Sub-Group was presented.
+Progress on the adult and health pathway has been challenging, with no local authorities or Integrated Care Boards (ICBs) able to share a current pathway.
+The Adult Social Care team is identifying community-led support opportunities for care-experienced young people's mental health, with the Community Catalyst Project identifying over 200 types of groups and opportunities.
+The new care leavers' app is expected to be crucial in developing this approach.
+The CLA Designated Health Professional is working with young ambassadors to explore including health summaries in the NHS app.

 Performance Report